WUHT

 WUHT (107.7 FM, "Hot 107.7") is a commercial radio station licensed to Birmingham, Alabama, and owned by Cumulus Media.
 It airs an urban adult contemporary format.
-Hot 107.7 carries two nationally syndicated programs on weekdays: The Steve Harvey Morning Show and The D.L.
-Hughley Show in afternoon drive time.
 WUHT also serves as the flagship station of the University of Alabama at Birmingham Blazers Radio Network.
 WUHT's studios are on Goodwin Crest Drive in Homewood.

 WUHT is a Class C1 station.
 It has an effective radiated power (ERP) of 42,000 watts.
 Its transmitter is off Golden Crest Drive atop Red Mountain in Birmingham.